stream-labs/color-picker/README.md

 	    },
 	    true,
 		true,
-	    true
+	    false,
+		50
     );

 startColorPicker() function has 4 params:
 * callback with color picking events
 * callback when color picking finished
+* flag to enable callbacks with color while mouse moving
 * flag to show mini window with current color
 * flag to show color hex on miniwindow
-* flag to enable callbacks with color while mouse moving
+* size of color preview in a miniwindow

 ## Data